What is the NGOR?

 That National Gynae-Oncology Registry is divided into several modules, with each module based on the tumour’s anatomical location.
 Most tumour cell types will be included in each module, but due to differences in treatment, prognosis and management, some rarer subtypes may be excluded.

 With patient permission, the registry gathers information from existing hospital databases about the diagnosis, treatment and outcomes of women with gynaecological cancers.
 As the registry grows, it will expand to other hospitals without existing databases.
-Alternative methods of data collection are being explored, e.g. hospital staff entering data directly into the registry.
+Alternative methods of data collection are being explored; for example, hospital staff entering data directly into the registry.

-Currently, data are collected about the type of cancer and how it was diagnosed, how it was treated (including surgeries and surgical complications), and about various outcomes such as survival.
+Currently, data are collected about the type of cancer and how it was diagnosed, how it was treated (including surgeries and surgical complications), and about various outcomes, such as recurrence and survival.
 These data are used to measure and monitor the overall quality of care given to women with gynaecological cancers and to report these measures back to clinicians and hospitals so that care can be improved.

 Patient-reported outcome measures (PROMs) are questionnaires completed by patients, which ask how the disease itself, health services and interventions have affected their quality of life.
 PROMs provide data on important outcomes that might otherwise not be reflected in clinical databases or medical records.
 For example, they may ask about pain, appetite and impact on psychological health, distress and social roles.
-PROMs are not currently being collected in the NGOR, but we are exploring ways to include them in the future.
+PROMs are currently in development for the NGOR, and we expect to begin implementing them in the near future.

 Meet the Team